iricchi/ATNN-project/README.md

   - sub1_RS.mat is the Resting state - always same parcellation
   - sub1_SC.mat is the corresponding SC of that subject

-- Each of us has a specific folder if we want to write our own scripts
 - common_scripts is going to be the main folder with shared scripts :)

 ### Keypoints